Polymeric materials in manufacturing processes: a new theat of extractable impurities

 – Dilution ratios

-According to this group of experts, the values proposed to weigh each factor will range from 0 to 9, applying an additional weighting value for the distance parameter in the production chain, as shown in the following figure.
+According to this group of experts, the values proposed to weigh each factor will range from 0 to 9, applying an additional weighting value for the distance parameter in the production chain.

 4.4.
 Risk analysis of materials according to Azierta